Inertia-Lighting/terms-of-service/README.md

 By using our Products, You agree to comply with these Terms of Service.

-For the sake of simplicity, this document can also be referred to as "End User License Agreement".
+This document may also be referred to as "End User License Agreement" throughout our Products.

 ## 1. Customer Account